ioccc-src/winner/2001/coupard/README.md

 The program then speaks out something like

-  "The time is HH hours MM minutes SS seconds"
+> The time is HH hours MM minutes SS seconds

 in military time (24 hours).
 Of course, you need to have permissions to write to `/dev/audio`, have your sound card enabled, the volume up, the speakers connected ... :-)

-If you want to convert the audio output of the program into another audio format, you can pipe it to [sox](https://en.wikipedia.org/wiki/SoX) for example (`sox` is the Swiss army knife of Unix audio tools): the command:
+If you want to convert the audio output of the program into another audio format, you can pipe it to [SoX](https://en.wikipedia.org/wiki/SoX) for example (`sox` is the Swiss army knife of Unix audio tools).
+The command:

 ```sh
 ./coupard | sox -c1 -r8000 -tub - -c2 -r44100 -twav test.wav
 ```

-converts the output of the program into a 44.1KHz stereo .WAV file and saves it into "test.wav".
+converts the output of the program into a 44.1KHz stereo .WAV file and saves it into `test.wav`.

 The output format of the program is 8KHz, unsigned 8-bit samples.

 NOTE: the program's return code is meaningless.

 ### Audio quality

-The quality of the sound produced by the program is cross between a yogurt-pot-and-string telephone and a bad gramophone, i.e. the S/N ratio is very low and the signal's top frequency is very low as well.
+The quality of the sound produced by the program is cross between a [yogurt-pot-and-string telephone](https://en.wikipedia.org/wiki/Tin_can_telephone) and a bad [gramophone](https://en.wikipedia.org/wiki/Phonograph), i.e. the S/N ratio is very low and the signal's top frequency is very low as well.
 This is because the audio is stored internally at a sampling rate of 4KHz (the [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency) is only 2KHz) with only 4-bit samples (adding 24db of quantization noise to an already poor signal).